SyrianSpock/realsense_gazebo_plugin/README.md

 # Intel RealSense Gazebo ROS plugin and model

-Simulattion of the Realsense R200 sensor in Gazebo.
+Simulation of the Realsense R200 sensor in Gazebo.

 ## Quickstart